Tommyjak/watchdog_rtes/README.md

 ## Important note
 You'll need to install some packages and tool and i don't remember all of them, we'll se together.
 Some of the are: gcc, cmake, ...

+# TODO
+- [] Remove lines of print to clean up the output.
+- [] Implement a fetching of data from logs of output to plot shared resource increasement and reset over time.
+- [] Prepare a theoretical report of the project.
+- [] Prepare a presentation (.pptx or canvas) of the project.